Fort Worth area and Tarrant County Salvation Army assistance programs.

 For victims of domestic violence or abuse, the Salvation Army operates a Domestic Violence Shelter in the region.
 The hotline is 214-424-7208.
 The Fort Worth Center can provide counseling and shelter for women and their children, with the immediate goal to get them away from the abuse.
 The program will also ensure 24- hour-a-day security.
 Women who stay there can access other support as well, such as legal representation.

-Some of the other client and Family Services available include case management, housing, free or low cost legal services, financial aid, and child therapy and youth activities.
+Some of the other client and Family Services available include case management, housing, free or low cost legal services, financial aid, and child therapy as well as youth activities.
 Case workers can also provide assistance in finding a new job as well and planning employment.
 After all this is a key to someone becoming self-sufficient, and the Salvation Army knows that a good, well paying job is key to breaking the poverty cycle.

 The Home Sweet Home Program offers homeless prevention services and possibly emergency rental assistance.
 Professional case workers from the Fort Worth Salvation Army, along with other charities, non-profits, and churches in the community, can help families remain housed, prevent homelessness, and stop an eviction.